 Making a difference to society

-Our values of professionalism, inclusiveness, integrity and community are at the heart of everything we do.
+Our values of professionalism, inclusiveness, integrity, community and academic excellence are at the heart of everything we do.
 We understand that what we do can have an impact on the wider community, which is why we take our social, economic and environmental responsibilities seriously.

 We strive to ensure that everyone within the University is treated fairly, with dignity and respect; that the opportunities we provide are open to all; and that the University provides a safe, supportive and welcoming environment.